damiencarbery/quotes/quotes.md

 ---

-"If you don’t like the world, then change it." - Unknown
+"If you don't like the world, then change it." - Unknown

 ---